- Helps to enhance the training compliance

 - Knowledge about different fire safety equipment and their correct usage

 - Knowledge of fire evacuation procedures through fire drills

 - How to extinguish small fires?

 Why your organisation needs this Fire Safety in Offices Course?

 If a fire were to occur at work, it could have devastating effects – people can lose their lives.
 Your organisation may never recover.
 It is important to ensure high standards of safety to control fire risks at your organisation.
 Here, fire safety training for employees plays a vital role.

-2.Fire evacuation – assisting with the rapid, safe evacuation of the premises in the event of a fire – including assisting visitors and members of the public who are not familiar with the evacuation arrangements in your organisation
+Assisting with the rapid, safe evacuation of the premises in the event of a fire – including assisting visitors and members of the public who are not familiar with the evacuation arrangements in your organisation

 You might be given the training to help put out small fires before they can spread and cause significant damage.
 It must be emphasised that this is only for small fires, and you are not expected to take any risks with your own safety.